Akshat2512/ChatWave/README.md

 <br>
 </p>

 - **Gif/Sticker Sharing**: Allows users to enhance their conversations by sharing GIFs or stickers effortlessly using a drag-and-drop interface.
-In gif search, user can add gifs in their Favourite section on long press on them or stickers.
+In gif search, on long pressing the gif or stickers user can add them in their Favourite section.

 https://github.com/user-attachments/assets/710047a8-c0a6-48e4-a92d-70afd47f623c